 The wine list has more than 200 new and old-world varieties – a significant increase on the list at the pop-up after feedback from customers – and the cocktails originally created by Orlando Marzo (the World’s Best Bartender 2018) remain.
 The 15-strong list includes a take on a Tom Collins with mountain marigold, quince and vodka; a Negroni with saffron-infused gin and rhubarb bitters; and a Royale driven by allspice and banana.

-And early next year you’ll be able to head in for breakfast, where you can order a croissant with house-made jam or a pain au chocolat alongside bottomless coffee.
+Soon you’ll be able to head in for breakfast, where you can order a croissant with house-made jam or a pain au chocolat alongside bottomless coffee.

 Omnia Bistro & Bar